 There are many books on business and investing published each year.
-Below you'll find reviews of some of the new books Valuentum's editors have been reading.
-Make sure to check out Valuentum's discussion forum to join the conversation on the books we've reviewed here or to make your recommendations on the best new business books.
+Make sure to check out Valuentum's discussion forum to make your recommendations on the best new business books.
+Thank you for visiting!

 Flash Boys: A Wall Street Revolt

 Michael Lewis’s (author of Liar’s Poker, The Big Short, and Moneyball) most recent work, Flash Boys: A Wall Street Revolt, has created quite a splash.
 The book itself focuses on what a millisecond means in the stock market.
 In light of high-frequency trading (HFT) and the loopholes in current government regulation, those milliseconds mean a lot.
 HFT firms have been able to take advantage of speed to know what trades are coming before they hit the market (or at least all of the markets as orders reach some exchanges faster than others).
 One of the central characters in the book, Brad Katsuyama, formerly of RBC and now the CEO of IEX Group, explores some of the inconsistencies he sees in what displays on his computer screen, versus what actually happens when he hits “buy.”
 This obsession to find the truth leads him to ultimately leave RBC and set up a new exchange, IEX, which is currently registered as an Alternative Trading System, not to exploit those milliseconds, but to bring equality back to the market.